movinalot/azure-202-advanced/content/4_Chapter-Four/4_5-vnet-peering-verify.md

 In this task, the student will setup peering between the spokes/VNETs and the vWAN hub.
-Then second part of this task it to verify routing by viewing the routing tables on the FortiGate NVAs, the hub, and effective routes on the hosts.
+Then second part of this task it to verify routing by viewing the routing tables on the FortiGate NVAs, the hub, and effective routes on the Linux hosts.

 ### Peer Spoke VNETS to Hub